 Outdoors enthusiasts both young and old (from skiers and stargazers to cyclists and hikers) who love to put in miles on the bike or runs on the mountain and retire at the day’s end to a fine glass of wine, tasteful dining, and plush accommodations.

 If you prefer a big, busy hotel with lots of coming and going and loads of drinking and dining options, the Little Nell might not be your first choice.

-The property is located in the heart of Aspen with the chair lift at the back door and everything else within walking distance of the front door including: Aspen Art Museum, The Aspen Institute, Wheeler Opera House, Aspen Music Festival, Theatre Aspen, and the Aspen Historical Society.
+The property is located in the heart of Aspen, with the chair lift at the back door and everything else within walking distance of the front door, including the Aspen Art Museum, The Aspen Institute, Wheeler Opera House, Aspen Music Festival, Theatre Aspen, and the Aspen Historical Society.
 It’s also within a short drive to the Maroon Bells, Aspen Golf Club, Aspen Santa Fe Ballet, and Aspen Snowmass' other three ski areas: Aspen Highlands, Buttermilk, and Snowmass Ski Area.
 The hotel offers complimentary transportation in and around Aspen.

-The Roaring Fork Transit Authority (RFTA) has a bus station 900 feet from the hotel at the Rubey Park Transit Center.
+The Roaring Fork Transit Authority (RFTA) has a bus station less than 1,000 feet from the hotel at the Rubey Park Transit Center.

 For an intimately luxurious respite from a long day on the mountain, The Little Nell is your five-star hideaway.